Northampton loop

-The Northampton loop is a railway line serving the town of Northampton.
-It is a branch of the West Coast Main Line, deviating from the faster direct main line which runs to the west.
-The WCML is a four track line up to either end of the Loop: the 'up' and 'down' fast tracks take the direct route while the 'up' and 'down' slow tracks are diverted via Northampton railway station.
+The Northampton loop is a railway line that links the town of Northampton to the West Coast Main Line (WCML), deviating from the faster direct main line which runs to the west.
+The WCML is a four-tracked line up to either end of the Loop; the 'up' and 'down' fast tracks take the direct route, while the 'up' and 'down' slow tracks are diverted via Northampton railway station.
 Generally, fast express trains run via the direct line, while freight and slower passenger services run via the loop line.